advancedsoftwarecanada/jitsi-meet/README.md

 ## Documentation

-All the Jitsi Meet documentation is available in [the handbook](https://jitsi.github.io/handbook/).
+All the >Scalar Sites Meet documentation is available in [the handbook](https://jitsi.github.io/handbook/).

 ## Security

 For a comprehensive description of all Jitsi Meet's security aspects, please check [this link](https://jitsi.org/security).

-For a detailed description of Jitsi Meet's End-to-End Encryption (E2EE) implementation, please check [this link](https://jitsi.org/e2ee-whitepaper/).
+For a detailed description of >Scalar Sites Meet's End-to-End Encryption (E2EE) implementation, please check [this link](https://jitsi.org/e2ee-whitepaper/).

 For information on reporting security vulnerabilities in Jitsi Meet, see [SECURITY.md](./SECURITY.md).